roadrunner-server/roadrunner-docs/docs/en/customization/middleware.md

  }
 ```

-Or you might use Velox to [build the RR binary](https://roadrunner.dev/docs/app-server-build/2.x/en).
+Or you might use Velox to [build the RR binary](build.md).

-You should also make sure you configure the middleware to be used via the [config or the command line](https://roadrunner.dev/docs/intro-config) otherwise the plugin will be loaded but the middleware will not be used with incoming requests.
+You should also make sure you configure the middleware to be used via the [config or the command line](https://roadrunner.dev/docs/intro-config).
+Otherwise, the plugin will be loaded, but the middleware will not be used with incoming requests.

 ```yaml
 http: